rafaski/ecommerce_api/README.md

 - Data validation with `Pydantic` models
 - Password hashing with `CryptContext`
 - Custom error handling
-- Order notification with `Celery` task queuing
-- `RabbitMQ` and `Redis` as the brokers
 - Slack notification of new orders with async `httpx`
+#### To be implemented:
+- distributed task queuing with `Celery` and `RabbitMQ`

 ### E-commerce API
 E-commerce API allows you to:

+#### As a user:
-- as a user: signup and login to use services
+- Sign up and login to use services
+- Search for products by id, name and category,
-- as a user: search for products, add products to cart, make order
+- Add items to cart,
-- as admin: perform all basic operations such as create, get, update and delete on:
+- Remove items from cart,
+- Get all items from cart,
+- Cancel order,
+- Submit order
+#### As admin:
+- Get a list of all registered users
+- Get user info
+- Delete user's account
+- Create new product
+- Update product
-  - product inventory
+- Delete product from inventory
-  - orders
+- Get all orders
-  - users
+- Get order from order id

 ### Authentication
 As a user you will need signup.
 To access user related endpoints you will need to login with `Oauth2` and access token.